Go-Ride-Share/.github/profile/readme.md

 ## How to run locally, non-containerized (Developer Guide)

 #### DB Layer
+> [!WARNING]
+> Non containerized method is deprecated for DB layer.
+Please use containerized steps to run this locally.
 - **NOTE:** You need to install Azure Functions Core Tools v4
    - This can be done on mac using the following brew commands:
      ```